 Photo by Brandon Hallmark/Information Technology Services

-“Many researchers need HPC, but they can’t afford large machines by themselves,” said Associate Dean for Research for the College of Engineering Arun Somani, who served as the principal investigator for the last three grants used to purchase HPC clusters.
+“Many researchers need high performance computing, but they can’t afford large machines by themselves,” said Associate Dean for Research for the College of Engineering Arun Somani, who served as the principal investigator for the last three grants used to purchase HPC clusters.
 “NOVA allows us to pool together.
 The sharing culture we’ve created lets researchers develop and verify better models, conduct bigger research in multiple domains, and compete nationally.”

-To improve the speed the new cores can work at in parallel, the interconnect speed was increased to 100 gigabits per second – equivalent to about two and a half DVDs' worth of information processed every second.
+To improve the speed the new cores can work at in parallel, the interconnect speed was increased to 100 gigabits per second – equivalent to about two and a half DVDs worth of information processed every second.
 When cores work in parallel, individual cores work on different parts of the same task or different calculations at the same time.
 For example, when sifting through genetic codes, each core can be given a different portion to look at, and each works on its respective piece at the same time.
 When the process is complete, the information is brought back together.

 “Currently, the teams we collaborate with are working to functionally annotate livestock genomes,” Associate Vice President for Research Jim Reecy said.
 “We’ve asked a lot of biological questions about a lot of species, and we couldn’t realistically sift through all the data in a timely manner without the HPC clusters.”

 With the addition of NOVA, Iowa State will now have 36 cores in each of its servers, compared to 16 in CyEnce.
-The increase will allow each node to store more information, which is important for fields like bioinformatics, which require significant amounts of computing power to store and use information.
+The increase will allow each node to store more information, which is important for fields like bioinformatics, which require significant amounts of computing power to store and use data.

 Volta Graphics Processing Units (GPUs) were also added to the NOVA cluster.
 Originally used for 3-D modelling, GPUs can process larger operations more quickly than CPUs, the “brains” of computers.
 The Volta GPUs will be used for deep learning, a branch of machine learning where computers are taught to recognize objects, speech, and language.